 Exposure value under the standardised approach is calculated after deducting credit risk mitigation whereas accounting value is before such deductions.

 Other differences

-At 31 December 2021, other differences relate to gold bullions held in own vaults which are assigned a 0% risk weight.
+Other differences mainly relate to gold bullions held in own vaults which are assigned a 0% risk weight.